Nehul13Patel13/GIT/README.md

-This repository contains git's most popular and commonly used commands.
+This repository contains most popular and commonly used commands for git.